-As parents, I think one of the goals most of us have is to help our children develop an understanding and empathy for other people.
+As parents, I think one of our main goals is to help our children develop an understanding and empathy for other people.
 If you are the parent of a toddler, you know that instilling this idea of empathy seems an almost impossible task.
-There's a good reason for that--it is almost impossible for a toddler.
-Most of us know that toddlers (under about 4 years of age) simply don't have the cognitive or social skills to understand what other people might be feeling or thinking.
+There’s a good reason for that–it is almost impossible for a toddler.
+Most of us know that toddlers (under about 4 years of age) simply don’t have the cognitive or social skills to understand what other people might be feeling or thinking.

 After viewing this video, it’s almost as if something magical happens between age 3 and 4 that helps kids learn this skill.
 In a sense, this is true.
 Children’s brains are constantly changing and making new circuits that make new thought processes possible.
 However, new research is showing that us that how parents talk to their children may also aid in this perspective-taking ability.

 A recent study published in the journal Child Development showed that children whose mothers described more about how other people might be feeling or thinking had better perspective-taking skills than those whose mothers did not use this descriptive language.
 In some respects, this study seems kind of obvious.
 You would expect that talking to a child about taking another person’s perspective would help them learn this ability.
 When you really consider this, though, it is pretty amazing.
 The cognitive skill it takes for a youngster to understand the perspective of another person is pretty complex and to think that just a parent talking to them about this influences how quickly they learn this skill.